Deep Squat Exercise: Reverse Sitting Damage with This Move

 • The exercise works best when held for 30 seconds to 2 minutes, repeated throughout your workday

-Why Sitting Destroys Your Body
+What Sitting Actually Does to Your Body

-The deep squat exercise serves as the perfect counterposition to sitting because it reverses every single harmful adaptation that chairs create.
+The deep squat exercise serves as the perfect opposite to sitting because it reverses every single harmful adaptation that chairs create.
 Where sitting compresses, the squat decompresses.
 Where sitting shortens, the squat lengthens.
 Where sitting weakens, the squat strengthens.

-Hip Flexor Liberation
+Hip Flexor Relief

-The flat-footed stance is crucial here because it prevents you from cheating the position by rising onto your toes.
-When your feet are flat, your body must find the mobility through your ankles, calves, and hips—exactly the areas that sitting restricts most severely.
+The flat-footed stance is critical here because it prevents you from cheating the position by rising onto your toes.
+When your feet are flat, your body has to find mobility through your ankles, calves, and hips—exactly the areas that sitting restricts most.

 Spinal Decompression